 The Synchronization Editor provides a project template that can be used to set up the synchronization of user accounts and permissions for the Active Directory environment.
 You use these project templates to create synchronization projects with which you import the data from an Active Directory domain into your One Identity Manager database.
-In addition, the required processes are created that are used for the provisioning of changes to target system objects from the One Identity Manager database into the target system.
+In addition, processes are created that are required to provision changes to target system objects from the One Identity Manager database into the target system.